 ecLASIK corrects your vision in three steps:

-1. A thin flap is created on the surface of your eye using either a laser or a small instrument called a microkeratome.
+1. A thin flap is created on the surface of your eye using a laser.
 The flap is then carefully folded out of the way.

 2. A cool excimer laser gently reshapes the cornea.